A winch is one of the most power-hungry accessories you can get for your ATV, so it’s crucial that the wiring is correct.

 Always use caution when working with electricity and observe the safety instructions below.
 Failing to do so could lead to serious injury, death, or vehicle damage.

 NOTE: These warnings only consider the wiring aspect of the winch installation.
-Please refer to the winch installation guide or owner’s manual for other important safety warnings you should know before operating the winch.
+Please refer to the winch installation guide or owner’s manual for other important safety warnings before operating the winch.

 How to Properly Run the Wires